 - Incorporate a play time in your everyday schedule – it can be a sporting activity, reading, painting, listening to music, anything that inspires you and make it non-negotiable

-Watch this space as we discuss “Imagination” with George Helou, the Founder of EP7 Coaching Academy, in our next podcast.
+You can also listen to our discussion on “Imagination” with George Helou, the Founder of EP7 Coaching Academy in our podcast here :